CSE 120 Nachos Project 3: Virtual Memory

 main memory as a cache over a slower and cheaper backing store.
 As

-to decide which pages are kept in memory and which to evict.
-As you
+used to decide which pages are kept in memory and which to evict.
+As

-know, we are not especially concerned about the performance of your
+you know, we are not especially concerned about the performance of

-in this case we want you to experiment with one of the page
+case we want you to experiment with one of the page replacement

-replacement policies discussed in class.
-For project 3, use a simple
+policies discussed in class.
+For project 3, use a simple algorithm to

-algorithm to implement page replacement such as FIFO or random
+implement page replacement such as FIFO or random replacement.
+For

-replacement.
-For extra credit, you can implement LRU or an LRU
+extra credit, you can implement LRU or an LRU approximation (see

-approximation (see below).
-In any case, document your replacement
+below).
+In any case, document your replacement algorithm choice in

 In your project writeup, create a table that reports the values of